franciskershaw/slice-of-pie/testing.md

 *Duplicate orders on the live version of the site*

 * On the live site, two order confirmations were being produced in the user's profile for thesame order even though only payment was only take once and only one order confirmation was being sent out.
 It became quickly clear through communication with the Code Institute's slack community that this is a widespread problem to do with Stripe webhooks, specifically the time Stripe was allowing before firing off a webhook for an incomplete order.
 This issue, while frustrating to come across, seemed insignificant compared when faced with the impending deadline.
 It will be looked at on version 2 in more detail.

+*Chrome browser window on android pushing the filter down over the nabar*

+* It was noted late on during development that the on some android devices using chrome, the hidden filter dropdown was obscuring part of the navbar.
+When the browser window is hidden, this problem doesn't surface.
+Once again, time constraints played their part in me not being able to fix this properly, but will be given attention before the roll out of version 2.

 ## Manual User Story Testing